 This subtitle may be cited as the “Excess Debt Service Appropriations Amendment Act of 2024”.

 Sec.
 7062.
-Section 47-362(1) is amended as follows:
+Section 47-362(f) is amended to read as follows:

-(a) Paragraph (1) is amended by striking the phrase “; and” and inserting a period in its place.

-(b) Paragraph (2) is repealed.
+“(f) Notwithstanding § 47-363, any funds appropriated for Debt Service, as defined in § 47-334(1), in excess of Debt Service requirements may not be reprogrammed, unless the Council approves the reprogramming request by resolution.”.

 SUBTITLE H. CAPITAL ARTS BUDGETING

 Sec.
 7071.
 Short title.